mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

     - Supcon, EVT to find the normality score.

 ## 2020

+1. Chen, Guangyao, Limeng Qiao, Yemin Shi, Peixi Peng, Jia Li, Tiejun Huang, Shiliang Pu, and Yonghong Tian.
+"Learning open set network with discriminative reciprocal points."
+In European Conference on Computer Vision, pp. 507-522.
+Springer, Cham, 2020.
+  - Reciprocal Point (RP), a potential representation of the extra-class space corresponding to each known category.
+    - sample is classified to known or unknown by the otherness with RP

 1. Geng, Chuanxing, Sheng-jun Huang, and Songcan Chen.
 "Recent advances in open set recognition: A survey."
 IEEE transactions on pattern analysis and machine intelligence 43, no. 10 (2020): 3614-3631.
   - Very good terminologies to get